-- targeted risk selection,
+- targeted risk selection;

-- skilled risk taking and
+- skilled risk taking and;

 - cohesive risk management

 Athora's risk universe is a comprehensive set of risk categories and sub-categories.
 Risks are grouped by risk types: strategic, market, credit, liquidity, underwriting (long-term insurance), operational, compliance, tax, reputational and emerging risks.
 All of our businesses use a consistent approach to facilitate a common understanding of risk, risk aggregation and reporting.
 We use risk appetite statements to indicate our appetite for certain risks.
-These are set at group level to manage the aggregated risk profile across the group.
+These are set at Group level to manage the aggregated risk profile across the Group.

-Athora's defensive investment positioning and solid underwriting governance maintained before and throughout the covid crisis have contributed to positively weather the challenging market conditions without reporting material credit losses.
-Further details of our risk profile, including a description of the risks to which the group is exposed and how we measure, monitor, manage and mitigate these risks, is set out in section 3 of this FCR.
+Further details of our risk profile, including a description of the risks to which the Group is exposed and how we measure, monitor, manage and mitigate these risks, is set out in section 3 of this FCR.